-trigger type 0, if SoundingRS-UL-ConfigDedicatedUpPTsExt is configured, the SRS parameters in SoundingRS-UL-ConfigDedicatedUpPTsExt shall be used; otherwise, SoundingRS-UL-ConfigDedicated shall be used.
+For a serving cell that is not a LAA SCell or MF cell and for trigger type 0, if SoundingRS-UL-ConfigDedicatedUpPTsExt is configured, the SRS parameters in SoundingRS-UL-ConfigDedicatedUpPTsExt shall be used; otherwise, SoundingRS-UL-ConfigDedicated shall be used.
 For trigger type 1, if SoundingRS-UL-ConfigDedicatedAperiodicUpPTsExt is configured, the SRS parameters in SoundingRS-UL-ConfigDedicatedAperiodicUpPTsExt shall be used; otherwise, SoundingRS-UL-ConfigDedicatedAperiodic shall be used.